 Pattern Journal.
 This is a place I play with pattern.
 I take an idea, sometimes from my inspiration journal, often from just walking around a new place and jot pattern ideas into the journal.
 These are not finished ideas they are often just shapes and rhythms I like the combination of.
 A spark to hold the idea.

 Process Journal.
 This is a place I play with new ideas, products and techniques.
 Sometimes the pages have no structure and I just want to see how a product responds to different papers or application methods.
 Other times, I just stick things on a page when I need to relax and get away from a deadline.
 These can become fully formed images or just random pieces.
 When I look back through the journal, I find little pieces or sections that I like and I take either the method or colours forward, into a piece of work.

 The key for me is to remember my journals are not places for finished work.
 They are a place of ideas and possibilities.
 They exert no pressure because of this and nothing they hold is ever wrong for the same reason.
 They are part of my creative progression and my work benefits from them.
 They bring fun and joy into the artistic process and that is always positive.

-These work for me, you may be happier with one journal with everything in it.
-There are no rules here just options.
+This system work for me, you may be happier with one journal with everything in it.
+There are no rules here, just options.

 When I find something I like in my journals and I want to progress it into a piece of work I move the idea or ideas to a sketchbook.
 Do some research on the subject.
 I then play with these ideas considering size, layout and colour scheme.
 I always work on a minimum of three pieces to allow me to continue to play and explore ideas in the final piece.
 Sometimes I’m lucky and they all work out sometimes I end up with one piece.